alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **UX requirements**

 The website targets the individuals interested to learn or improve the knowledge of the foreign languages in the casual way, through the game experience.
 Present level of development offers only fail/win notification.
-Please see future implementations plan for more details of future
+Please see future implementations plan for more details of  users progress measurement.

 **1.3.
 Users:**